 - 1. Unhook the headsail reefing line shock cord underneath the seat - 2.
-Set up the reefing line on the bow in a loose loop so it can complete a full turn around the foremast reefing drum - 3.
+Set up the reefing line on the bow in a loose loop so it can complete a full turn around the foremast reefing drum (see picture below) - 3.
 The sail should already be on the mast the tip of the mast fitting into the luff pocket until it reaches the top.
 Ensuring that the tack eye is on the same side of the mast as the saddle on the reefing drum - 4.
 The bobbin should have been fitted on to the bottom of the mast - 5.
 The tack of the sail should be tied to the bobbin - 6.
-Step the mast with the sail leading aft and fit the reefing line around the drum so it completes one complete turn of the drum - 7.
-Re-attach the reefing line shock cord to the saddle underneath the seat - 8.
-Secure the two sheets to the clew of the jib then through the fairleads and cleats on the port and starboard sides, making sure the sheets lead forward of the mainmast - 9.
-Tie a stopper knot in the end of each jib sheet and position the fairleads towards the aft end of the track for a full sail
+Ensure the jib (outer) reefing line knot is positioned as far forward as it will go on the port(left) side - 7.
+Step the mast with the sail leading aft and fit the reefing line around the drum so it completes one complete turn of the drum. - 8.
+Re-attach the reefing line shock cord to the saddle